National Climate Report - December 2011

-- Cooler-than-average temperatures were present for the Pacific Northwest, the West, and Southwest climate regions.
-New Mexico tied its fourth coolest December on record, with monthly temperatures 5.3 degrees F below average.
+- Cooler-than-average temperatures were present for the New Mexico tied its fourth coolest December on record, with monthly temperatures 5.3 degrees F below average.

 - December's weather pattern established two major precipitation regimes across the contiguous United States.
-Below-average precipitation was present across the West, Northwest, and Northern Plains.
 Above-average precipitation was present in a swath of states from Arizona to Pennsylvania, through the central part of the country.

 - Seven states had December precipitation totals among their ten driest — California (2nd driest), Nevada (2nd), Oregon (2nd), Washington (3rd), Idaho (4th), South Dakota (9th), and Montana (10th) .
 The Pacific Northwest and West regions had their second driest Decembers on record.
 Drier-than-average conditions were also present for the southeastern coastal states.

 - Much of the central part of the country was wetter than average, as a persistent storm track brought above-average precipitation to 18 states.
 Kansas (5th wettest), Arkansas (8th), and Ohio (8th) had December precipitation totals among their ten wettest.